Get in Touch with NAME

 Can applications be rejected under the Malta Permanent Residence Programme regulations?

-Applications to the Malta Permanent Residence Programme regulations undergo a stringent due diligence and background check.
+Applications to the Residency Programme regulations undergo a stringent due diligence and background check.

 Applicants who do not meet the minimum qualifying criteria won’t be approved, with causes for rejection being as follows: